urban233/PySSA/README.md

 ## Installation
 PySSA is tested and available for Windows(TM) 10 and 11.
 ### Microsoft Windows
-For a convenient and user-friendly installation, the <a href="https://github.com/urban233/ComponentInstaller">"PySSA Component Installer"</a> is available.
+For a convenient and user-friendly installation, a [setup](https://zenodo.org/records/15114056/files/PySSA_1.0.6_Setup.zip?download=1) is available.

 **Important:**
 * WSL2 **cannot** be uninstalled, once it is installed!
 Windows will integrate the WSL2 as a system component.
 * Be aware that the computer needs to be **restarted** after installing WSL2.

-#### Installation for Windows OS
-A step-by-step guide can be found in the Wiki (click [here](https://github.com/urban233/PySSA/wiki/Installation-for-Windows-Operating-System) to go to the guide).
+A step-by-step guide can be found [here](https://urban233.github.io/PySSA/install.html).

 ### Source code
 This is a Python project based on Python's virtual environment module.